bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [1162.3s] video conferencing tools.
 [1164.9s] And, like, you know, what is the Cisco one was the Webex .
 [1164.9s] That was horrible.
-[1170.3s] I would get that a lot.
+[1170.3s] I would get that a lot .
-[1172.0s] Google meetings didn't feel sufficiently corporate or something even though it was okay.
+[1170.3s] Google meetings didn't feel sufficiently corporate or something even though it was okay.
 [1177.4s] And Zoom had the best quality for a while, and I found that everyone picked Zoom at the same time, like, 2018,

 **SPEAKER_00:**